 Definition:

 It is the study of diseases and their treatments to help improve an individual’s life.
 Or the study of the science or practice of medicine or treating or preventing illnesses.
 Medicine is an art and a science of prevention and cure of diseases.
 When acquired, equips a person to become a competent health professional.
 To pursue a career in medical science, it makes you become a medical scientist.
-To provide promotional, preventive, and curative services to meet the health needs of a nation and a global community.
+To give promotional, preventive, and curative services to meet the health needs of a nation and a global community.

 Some Institutions Offering Course in the World